sammilucia/TrelloX/README.md

 ### Separator cards
 - Use --- in a card title to create a separator card

+## Planned features

+### Collapsible lists
+- Collapse lists using the arrow at the top of each list
+- Collapsed lists are maintained between sessions

 ## Goals of this project
 1. Only elegant solutions
 2. Fast

 ## History

+### 2017-10-13
++ Merged tagging code
++ Merged line breaking code
++ Merged separator card code
++ Page now only redraws when something changes
++ Minor cosmetic tweaks
+- ...So removed power-saving, no longer required!
+!
+Fixed regressions from new code

 ### 2017-10-12
 + Added power-saving mode when on battery